IBM/doframework/README.md

 ---------------

-## Consumed Uploaded Files
+## Consumed Uploads

-When the application fails to shutdown properly, some `kamel` processes may keep running, consuming any file uploaded to COS S3 buckets.
-You’ll be able to identify them as source type processes with
+When files magically disappear when you upload them to the COS buckets, it may be that some `kamel` processes are still running, consuming any uploaded file.

+You may be able to identify these `kamel` processes as source type processes with
 ```
 $ kubectl get all
 ```